stoplightio/spectral/docs/getting-started/4-openapi.md

 # OpenAPI Support

-Spectral is a generic linter, but a lot of effort has been put in to making sure OpenAPI is well supported.
+Spectral is a generic linter, but you can add an "oas" ruleset, with OAS being shorthand for the [OpenAPI Specification](https://openapis.org/specification).

-Run Spectral against a document without specifying a ruleset to trigger an auto-detect, where Spectral will look to see if `swagger: 2.0` or `openapi: 3.0.x` are in the root of the document.
-If it finds either of those it will load `spectral:oas`, which is documented in our [Reference > OpenAPI Rules](../reference/openapi-rules.md).
+Add `extends: "spectral:oas"` to your ruleset file to apply rules for OpenAPI v2 and v3., depending on the appropriate OpenAPI version used (detected through [formats](../getting-started/3-rulesets.md#formats).
+See the [OpenAPI Rules](../reference/openapi-rules.md).

 <!-- theme: info -->